 Increase retention and engagement with this fun, team-oriented vocabulary game!
 In the Flashcard Factory, students work together to create the best example sentences and illustrations for your vocabulary terms.
 At the end of the game, you can review and choose the final flashcard set as a group.
-Then, you can export the final set to Quizlet.
-You don't need even need a Quizlet account!
-At home, students can play review games in Quizlet with their cards, and all of the fun examples they created will help them remember and better understand the terms.
+Finally, print the final set or export it to Gimkit for free.
+Students can play review games with their cards at home, and all of the fun examples they created will help them remember and better understand the terms.

 Please note: Pear Deck Vocabulary and the Flashcard Factory are only available for users who log in with Google at this time.

 Here's how to use Vocabulary and the Flashcard Factory in Five Steps: